fahimk/fahimk.github.com/_posts/2015-04-21-using-rxjava-with-mvp-to-handle-configuration-changes.md

     }
 {% endhighlight %}

 It subscribes to the Observable provided by Retrofit and lets the View know what to display.
-The great part about Mosby is that it gives you classes to extend that contain a lot of the boilerplate code.
+As I mentioned earlier, Mosby gives you classes to extend that contain a lot of the boilerplate code.
 The configuration I prefer the most is:

 View extends MvpViewStateFragment
 Presenter extends MvpBasePresenter

 There is an optional Rx module, which currently only supports Lce (loading, content, error) which is a specific configuration where you have an R.id.contentView, R.id.errorView, and an R.id.loadingView where Mosby will show/hide the appropriate one.
 It's nice if you need to put together a quick app, but there isn't much flexibility if you want to display the error as a toast for example.

-Although I'm using RxJava here, the method searchForArtists can use a regular Retrofit call and update the View in the callbacks.
+Although I'm using RxJava here, the method searchForArtists can use any method to make a network call and update the View in the callbacks.
 <br />
 <br />